Edv23/codepath-prework/README.md

 ## Hello from Erick

 ### App Description
-The app has a coustom text in a label sayiing "🌎 Hello from Erick!🌎."
-Along with 3 buttons that can change the background color, the text color, and the text in the label.
+The app has a custom text in a label saying "🌎 Hello from Erick!🌎."
+Along with three buttons that can change the background color, the text color, and the text on the label.

 ### App Walk-though